 Ocaklı explains the initial poor communication of the mining company and a weak connection to the Kyrgyz capital Bishkek to be among the main driving conflict forces.
 The villagers assert not to be informed sufficiently about the mine plans, accordingly they felt abandoned with the new challenge.
 “By now it is evident: there must be a clear and conceivable purpose for the local communities that can serve as the basis for cooperation”.

 Mining tradition in Orlovka

 This seems to be the case in the north of the country.
 “In Orlovka, near the capital, there is a long mining tradition from which the population has benefitted all throughout history,” says the doctoral researcher.
-“Before the dissolution of the Soviet Union, gold was mined here, and the closure of the mine meant unemployment and economic depression.
+“During the Soviet Union, Orlovka was a town built for and by mining, and had thus flourished on this basis over the years.
+The closure of the mine meant unemployment and economic depression.
 When new investments were in horizon from 2005 onwards, people felt that the meaning of life had been regained, although of course there are critical voices here too.”
 Today, Orlovka is home to the third largest gold mine in Kyrgyzstan.

 Beril Ocaklı has been doing her doctoral research at the Integrative Research Institute on Transformations of Human-Environment Systems (IRI THESys) at HU Berlin since 2015.
 The institutional economist investigates mining conflicts in Kyrgyzstan.